DavidMorano/rightcore/rsyslog0b/README.txt

 RSYSLOG

 This little progam writes a message to a remote log on some remote machine.

 Synopsis:
 $ rsyslog [<loghost>] [<recipient(s)>] [-f <from>] [-if <infile>]
 	[-p <priority>] [-t <tag>] [-af <afile>]

-where:
+Arguments:
 <loghost>	log host
 <recipient(s)>	one or more recipients in the form:
 			loghost[:username]